fiservedpi/Custom-Sensor-Telemetry-Select-/README.md

 Download gpu-telemetry-helper-cardv1.js and copy it to the /www/ folder inside your ha config

-Add the resource to your ha front end (edit 3dots manage resources add resource
+Add the resource to your ha front end (Go to Settings → Dashboards → Resources Add /local/custom-sensor-telemetry-select.js as a JavaScript Module
 ```
 URL: /www/gpu-telemetry-helper-cardv1.js
 TYPE: JavaScript module